Skip to main content

 If your baby's screening results are negative

-If your baby has a negative screening result, we will not contact you with the result.
-This is because the screen shows that your baby is not suspected of having any of the 9 conditions we screen for.
+If your baby has a negative screening result this means that your baby is not suspected of having any of the conditions that we screen for.

-You can ask your public health nurse (PHN) for the results if you have concerns.
+We will not contact you with the heel prick results.
+But you can ask your public health nurse (PHN) for the results if you wish.

 If your baby's screening results are positive